 If the dismissal was the result of completing a diversionary program – Pre-Trial Intervention (PTI) or conditional discharge- you must wait six months from the completion of the program to file for an expungement.

-How Long Must I Wait Before I Can File for an Expungement?
+How Long Must I Wait Before I Can File for an Expungement in Howell, NJ?

 New Jersey law permits the expungement of many criminal convictions after you successfully complete your sentence and wait for a required period of time.
 These include:

 - Indictable offenses.
-The ordinary waiting period is 10 years; however, you may file a petition after five years.
-If the court is satisfied that allowing expungement is in the public interest, it may approve your request.
+The ordinary waiting period is 5 years; however, you may file a petition after 4 years, if the court is satisfied that allowing expungement is in the public interest, it may approve your request.

 - Arrest but no Conviction: This can be expunged immediately upon the dismissal of the charge, or 6 months following the successful completion of a diversionary program.

 What Records Are Not Eligible for Expungement in New Jersey?